 If you are interested in volunteering or helping reach out to those most vulnerable, Caritas Westminster is helping respond to the crisis.
 Found out how to get involved at their website

-You can also find resources for catechists on the Agency for Evangelisation's page.
+You can also find resources for catechists and parishes on the Agency for Evangelisation's page.

 Find your closest Parish and their website at the Diocesan Directory.